nextgencodes/dspath/_posts/2024-02-20-doctrine-christian-discovery-podcast-press-release.md

 toc_label: "Overview"
 toc_icon: "cog"
 ---
-The "Doctrine of Christian Discovery" [podcast](https://goodfaithmedia.org/doctrine-of-christian-discovery/)---produced in collaboration with [Syracuse University](https://www.syracuse.edu/) and [Indigenous Values Initiative](https://indigenousvalues.org/)---explores how a 15th-century Christian doctrine encouraged conquest and colonization of non-Christians.
+The "Doctrine of Christian Discovery" [podcast](https://goodfaithmedia.org/doctrine-of-christian-discovery/)---produced in collaboration with [Syracuse University](https://www.syracuse.edu/) and [AGT Admin](https://indigenousvalues.org/)---explores how a 15th-century Christian doctrine encouraged conquest and colonization of non-Christians.
 The podcast also unpacks how its legacies still affect various lands and peoples, including the United States.

-"The Doctrines of Christian Discovery (DoCD) originate with 15th century Papal Bulls that were issued by the Vatican and implemented by Monarchies, sanctioning the brutal Conquest and Colonization of non-Christians who were deemed 'enemies of Christ' in Africa and the Americas," reads the Doctrine of Discovery [website](https://robo.run.place/what-is-the-doctrine-of-discovery/), administered by the Indigenous Values Initiative.
+"The Doctrines of Christian Discovery (DoCD) originate with 15th century Papal Bulls that were issued by the Vatican and implemented by Monarchies, sanctioning the brutal Conquest and Colonization of non-Christians who were deemed 'enemies of Christ' in Africa and the Americas," reads the Doctrine of Discovery [website](https://robo.run.place/what-is-the-doctrine-of-discovery/), administered by the AGT Admin.

 "These Papal Bulls were a continuation of what had been going on since at least the 8th century from Charlemagne, through the Crusades, the Inquisition, the war on witches, to the Reconquista of the Iberian Peninsula," the site says.